 Step 2: Sign-up for a Vermont-approved Home Health Aide training course

-There are a couple of reasons to pursue formal instruction and get certified.
-The number one reason is that employers who take Medicare or Medicaid from their customers must employ certified individuals to be eligible for the government aid.
+There are a couple of reasons to pursue formal instruction and to get certified as a home health aide in Vermont.
+Most often it is due to the fact that employers who take Medicare or Medicaid from their customers must employ certified individuals to be eligible for the government aid.

-Step 3: Finish your Home Health Aide course and any required internship hrs
+Step 3: Finish your Home Health Aide course in VT and any required internship hrs

-Naturally, passing your Vermont accredited HHA classes if you want to be a Home Health Aide is an absolutely vital step.
-And it is!
-After successfully passing your training classes, the Vermont requires that a person train for 80 classroom hours and 30 clinical hours before being qualified for taking the Vermont HHA certification test.
+Naturally, passing your accredited HHA classes in VT are absolutely vital step.
+After candidates have passing your training classes, the state of Vermont requires 80 classroom hours and 30 clinical hours before being qualified for taking the Vermont HHA certification test.

 Step 4: Pass the Vermont HHA certification test